Information including the definition of wildlife crime, what our priorities are and what you can do to help.

 - Woodland owners, agriculturists, and foresters

 - Pest controllers

 - Architects, property developers, demolition companies, builders, and roofers

-Licenses to permit illegal activities relating to bats and their roosts can be issued for specific purposes.
-For more information visit the Scottish Natural Heritage website.
+Licenses to conduct development or work where bats or roosts are present can be issued for specific purposes.
+For more information visit the NatureScot website.

 2. Badger Persecution

 Badgers and their setts are fully protected by the Protection of Badgers Act 1992, and anyone who takes, kills or intentionally injures a badger, or who interferes with a badger sett, can be sent to prison or fined.
 Snaring, poisoning and the activities of badger baiters are illegal, meaning that any activity which causes harm to a badger is outlawed.

 Badger baiting is extremely cruel and the badgers suffer severe injuries before they are killed.
 Badger diggers use dogs and digging equipment to take badgers from their setts and these dogs are often badly injured as well.

 If you see anyone with digging equipment and dogs in an area where badgers do live, don’t approach them but take note of the registration numbers and call the police straightaway.